Frequently Asked Questions About Our Parks

 Birds that visit us during the winter do not breed here and include various species of ducks, waders and geese.
 Smaller birds include the fieldfare, redwing and waxwing.

-If you visit Hengistbury Head in the spring you might be lucky enough to catch a glimpse of redstarts, whinchats, ring ouzels and yellow wagtails.
+Try and visit Hengistbury Head in the spring.
+You might be lucky enough to catch a glimpse of redstarts, whinchats, ring ouzels and yellow wagtails.

 We use grazing animals to help us manage the grass and scrub on out nature reserves.
 This is a great way to manage the land as it is all natural and sustainable.